deqit/PhilipsPM2528/Deepdive/N20/README.md

 (please add 100ms to the time in the image)
 ![N20 Start RampDown](assets/N20_RampDown.png "N20 Start RampDown")
 - The ADC Control detected that the Ramp-Up phase has finished, as it has counted 200000 **CP** pulses.
-- The ADC Control resets **UP** to signal the ADC Core Ramp-Up is finished.
+- The ADC Control resets **UP** to signal the ADC Analog Ramp-Up is finished.
-- The ADC Control sets **DN+** to indicate the ADC Core we're now starting the Ramp-Down phase.
-The ADC Core selects the positive reference-signal for de-integrating.
-For negative measure-signals, the ADC Core would set **DN-** (not pictured).
+- The ADC Control sets **DN+** to indicate the ADC Analog we're now starting the Ramp-Down phase.
+The ADC Analog selects the positive reference-signal for de-integrating.
+For negative measure-signals, the ADC Analog would set **DN-** (not pictured).
 - The ADC Control resets the counter via **RC**.
 The counter resets and sets/keeps the **C20000** signal high (it's active low).

 #### @100-170ms: Ramp-down phase